smsheese/borgBackupScripts/README.md

 # 🗂️ **Backup Automation with BorgBackup** 📦

 ## 🚀 **Overview**
 This repository contains scripts to automate **database** and **file/folder** backups using **BorgBackup**.
 It allows you to back up your databases and important files, while keeping backups organized and encrypted.
-The script handles everything from database dumps to remote backups on an SSH server.
+The script handles everything from database dumps to remote backups on an SSH server. **Notifications** can be sent via Telegram and/or email, and logs are rotated automatically.

 ## 💻 **Getting Started**
 ### 1. Clone the repository